starknet-io/starknet-docs/website/docs/Contracts/contract-hash.md

 # Contract Hash

-The contract hash is a hash of its definition.
+The contract's hash is a hash of its definition.
 The elements defining a contract are:

 * API version (the version under which the contract was deployed)
 * Array of external functions entry points [^1]